 Development of software to be reused

-The customer shall specify the reusability requirements that apply to the development, to enable the future reuse of the software (including models used to generate the software), or customization for mission (e.g. in a family of spacecraft or launcher).
+The customer shall specify the reusability requirements that apply to the development, to enable the future reuse of the software (including models used to generate the software), or customization for mission.

+Customization is an important feature for family of spacecraft or launchers.

 Requirements for ’software to be reused’ [RB, SSS; SRR].

 Software safety and dependability requirements